Consumption Partial Insurance in the Presence of Tail Income Risk: Introduction

-Fourth, in estimating our quadratic consumption function, we find an asymmetry in the pass-through of bad versus good shocks, and of small versus large ones.
-With a quadratic consumption function, the pass-through depends on the magnitude and sign of the shocks; and targeting higher-order income moments becomes essential for the identification of the generalized transmission parameters.
-We draw three main conclusions.
-First, bad \emph{permanent} shocks are more hurtful than good ones because they have larger transmission rates into consumption -- a three standard deviations negative shock (a 50\% permanent income cut) has a pass-through of $0.17$ (17\% of the shock transmits into consumption), whereas a positive shock of similar magnitude and persistence has a pass-through of $0.09$.
-Second, the pass-through of bad shocks increases with the severity of the shock.
-So, not only are bad permanent shocks more extreme than good ones (they lie further away from the zero mean in the left tail), they also have increasingly larger transmission rates as their magnitude worsens.
-Third, \emph{transitory} shocks provide mixed evidence.
-They are fully insured in the full sample, at least from a statistical point of view, even though the point estimates of their transmission parameters suggest that large transitory windfalls shift consumption considerably, consistent with quasi-experimental evidence of large responses to transitory gains \citep[e.g.,][]{FagerengEtAl_2021LotteryWins}.
-Among low wealth households, however, transitory shocks shift consumption statistically significantly, with negative shocks passing through at an increasingly larger rate than positive ones.
-Overall, the results are consistent with an environment in which households save a good income shock but they dissave in the presence of a bad one.
-As there is clearly a limit to how much one can dissave or borrow, a large negative shock would typically affect consumption by relatively more.
+Fourth, in estimating our quadratic consumption function, we find an \emph{asymmetry} in the pass-through of large negative shocks versus positive or smaller ones.
+In this environment, the pass-through depends on the magnitude and sign of shocks; and targeting higher-order income moments enables the identification of the transmission parameters.
+We draw three main conclusions: \emph{1.)} Bad \emph{permanent} shocks are more unsettling than equal-sized good ones because they have larger transmission rates into consumption -- a three standard deviations negative shock (a 50\% permanent income cut) has a pass-through of $0.17$ (17\% of the shock transmits into consumption), while a positive shock of similar magnitude has a pass-through of $0.09$. \emph{2.)} The pass-through of bad shocks increases with the severity of the shock.
+Bad permanent shocks are thus double hurtful: not only are they more extreme than good ones (they lie farther out in the left tail), but they also transmit more strongly as their magnitude worsens. \emph{3.)} \emph{Transitory} shocks are fully insured in the full sample, at least from a statistical point of view, although the point estimates of their transmission parameters suggest that large transitory windfalls shift consumption considerably, consistent with quasi-experimental evidence of large responses to transitory gains \citep[e.g.,][]{FagerengEtAl_2021LotteryWins}.
+These and previous findings are robust to allowing for shocks that have linearly persistent, though not necessarily permanent, effects on income.
+Overall, the results are consistent with an environment in which households save a good income shock but dissave in the presence of a bad one.
+There is clearly a limit to how much one can dissave or borrow, so a large negative shock ends up affecting consumption by relatively more.